EchterAlsFake/PHUB/docs/source/guides/download.rst

                 callback(i, length)

     video.download(..., downloader = my_downloader)

-For even more advanced downloading, you can use :meth:`.Video.get_segments`, which outputs a generator containing a list segment URLs.

 Alternatively, :meth:`.Video.get_M3U_url` outputs the URL of the master M3U file for a desired quality.